gregorylmartin/Meraki-Digital-Standards/css/readme.md

 Like any coding standard, the purpose of the Meraki Digital CSS Coding Standards is to create a baseline for collaboration and review within various aspects of the Meraki Digital open source project and community, from core code to themes to plugins.
 Files within a project should appear as though created by a single entity.
 Above all else, create code that is readable, meaningful, consistent, and beautiful.

 Within core stylesheets, inconsistencies will often be found.
-We are working on addressing these and make every effort to have patches and commits from this point forward follow the CSS coding standards.
+We are working on addressing these and making every effort to have patches and commits from this point forward following the CSS coding standards.
 More information on the above and contributing to UI/front-end development will be forthcoming in a separate set of guidelines.

 ## Structure